MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/ask-copilot.md

 ## Enabling Bing search

+Select the gear icon next to Bing search in the Copilot sidecar and switching the toggle next for Bing search to the on position to enable Bing search.

-When you enter a question in the Copilot sidecar, you may be prompted to opt into this feature:
+When you enter a question in the Copilot sidecar, you might be prompted to enable Bing search if it isn't enabled already:

 `Some of the questions you ask may require Copilot to use Bing to search resources that are outside of your organization.
 Is that okay?`